Queenstown fun for families

 A holiday in New Zealand ticks all the boxes for natural beauty and exciting kid friendly adventure no matter the age group.
 For us a trip to New Zealand's South Island was the perfect solution for travelling with a toddler and we took in all the things to do in Queenstown, Wanaka and Milford Sound.
-A holiday to New Zealand means all the necessities and comforts that make travelling with an infant easy were at hand, without sacrificing on gorgeous scenery, tasty dining options and fun activities for the whole family.
+A holiday to New Zealand means all the necessities and comforts for travelling with an infant are easily at hand, without sacrificing on gorgeous scenery, tasty dining options and fun activities for the whole family.

 We visited Queenstown in January and had prepared for a warm sunny break in NZ so the first travel tip for South Island NZ is to be packed and ready for any type of weather.
 Our plane landed in a snowstorm and for most of the twelve days of travel we had jackets and long pants on and off.
-It can be a pretty chilly place even in the depths of their summer.
+Queenstown weather can be a pretty chilly place even in the depths of summer so layering is your best bet.
+Queenstown with a baby means you will want to pack for any type of weather!

 Getting there and getting about

-Queenstown can be reached via a direct flight from most Australian east coast cities and the descent into Queenstown airport gives you a wonderful view before you even touch down.
+Queenstown can be reached via a direct flight from most Australian east coast cities and the descent into Queenstown airport gives you a taste of what is to come as the pilot maneuvers tactfully between the cascading mountain ranges.
 Once on NZ soil I do recommend hiring a car to get the most out of your trip and to ensure travelling with babies and infants is a seamless experience.
 Road tripping New Zealand, particularly the South Island is the only way to be able to take in the sheer beauty of the country and also means you can take as many stops as you like to keep kids happy and active.

-At the time of travelling Europcar rentals included infant restraints free of charge, saving us the hassle of travelling with our own.
-Worth checking this out in your options when looking for a car hire.
+At the time of travelling Europcar rentals included infant restraints free of charge, saving us the hassle of travelling with our own but you can use this search box to help you find the best car rental deals in Queenstown for your dates.

 Driving in New Zealand is really as easy as overseas driving gets.
 Roads and rules are almost identical to what Australians are used to at home and navigating your way around is very straight forward with most drives on open country roads.
 The hardest part is keeping your eyes on the road instead of the amazing scenery.